• Home

 The materials and investment:

-• Color printouts (I had to have mine output at The UPS Store, boo, $7)
+• Color printouts (I didn’t have a color printer, so The UPS Store, $7)

 • Scissors